 Creating Member Value Amidst Uncertainty

-As associations adapt to COVID-19, it is critical to ensure that your organization’s member benefits still provide value.
+As associations adapt to COVID-19, it is critical to lead through crisis and ensure that your organization’s member benefits still provide value.
 Two RGI membership professionals, Melissa Heeke, CAE and Nick Estrada, CMP, outline how to ensure your organization offers value even in the midst of uncertainty.

 During COVID-19, the world has become more digital.
 How has this changed association membership?